schibsted/spid-tech-docs/resources/endpoints/email-templates-get.md

 :introduction

-Get the list of email templates used by SPiD.
+Get the list of email templates used by SchAcc.

 :relevant-endpoints